GoogleCloudPlatform/getting-started-dotnet/aspnet/2-structured-data/README.md

 # Structured Data

-This folder contains an ASP.NET end-to-end sample application written in C# that demonstrates how to store structured data in Google Cloud SQL and Google Cloud Datastore.
+This folder contains an ASP.NET end-to-end sample application written in C# that demonstrates how to store structured data in Google Cloud SQL, Google Cloud Datastore, and Microsoft SQL Server.

 ## Tutorial
 See https://cloud.google.com/dotnet/getting-started/using-structured-data for instructions on how to build, run, and deploy this sample.